rism-digital/muscat-guidelines/default/en/cat_authorities.md

 **Creating a new work node**

-Please contact the RISM Editorial Center if you wish to create work nodes.
+Contact the RISM Editorial Center if you wish to create work nodes.

 When you open a template to create a new authority record for a work, use the **VIAF search** to look in VIAF to see if the work is already there, and click **select** to transfer the data to your authority record and make the link to VIAF.
 Note that only the field 100 is searched (i.e., composer name, scoring summary, opus/thematic catalog number, key, and title), so searching for variants is not possible.
 Keep in mind that different VIAF contributors have different ways of expressing works, so expect variations in the formulation of titles, instruments, and even thematic indexes.
 A good strategy is to search by composer name plus the number of the opus/thematic index.